jdart1/nnue/README.md

 # nnue

-This code provides an implementation of a [Efficiently Updatable Neural Network (NNUE)](https://www.chessprogramming.org/NNUE) for chess, compatible with the original implementation in [Stockfish](https://github.com/official-stockfish/Stockfish), which was based on contributions from Hisayori Noda aka Nodchip..
+This code provides an implementation of a [Efficiently Updatable Neural Network (NNUE)](https://www.chessprogramming.org/NNUE) for chess, compatible with the "[version 4](https://github.com/official-stockfish/Stockfish/commit/cb9c2594fcedc881ae8f8bfbfdf130cf89840e4c)" implementation in [Stockfish](https://github.com/official-stockfish/Stockfish).
+The original Stockfish NNUE was based on contributions from Hisayori Noda aka Nodchip.
+Later versions have been implemented primarily by Tomasz Sobczyk.

 ## Copyright, license